FutureFeed: Production

 Asparagopsis requires very little processing.
 It is harvested from a seaweed farm then uses freeze drying or controlled drying to preserve as much bioactivity as possible.
 This can then be packaged and transported as required.
 Alternatively, it can be steeped in an edible oil, such as canola.
 Homogeneity of seaweed biomass within the feed must be maintained to ensure uniform intake for consistent effect.

 Asparagopsis is either one of two species: Asparagopsis taxiformis or Asparagopsis armata.
 Both species have very similar biochemistry and thus negligible difference in performance as an additive.
 The main distinction between either species is the conditions that each flourishes in.
-Asparagopsis taxiformis thrives in tropical and subtropical climates and can be found in Australian coastal waters, predominantly in northern Queensland and Western Australia.
-Asparagopsis armata thrives in temperate climates and is found naturally in the Mediterranean Sea and Tasman Sea.
+A. taxiformis thrives in tropical and subtropical climates and can be found in Australian coastal waters, predominantly in northern Queensland and Western Australia.
+A. armata thrives in temperate climates and is found naturally in the Mediterranean Sea and Tasman Sea.

 Effect on livestock

-Asparagopsis seaweed, native to Australia, contains bioactives that interrupt the microbes in a cow's stomach that form methane.
+Asparagopsis, a seaweed native to Australia, contains bioactives that interrupt the microbes in a cow's stomach that form methane.
 It is the most efficient natural methane supplement available for livestock – capable of reducing methane emissions by more than 80 per cent in controlled conditions.

 Asparagopsis can be included in feed and supplements as a stabilised freeze-dried powder, or in an edible oil.
 FutureFeed research has included the supplement in feedlot and dairy total mixed rations (TMR) and dairy cows supplemented twice daily at milking.
 A decade of science has shown this to be a safe and effective feed ingredient for livestock.

 Research into livestock methane production has shown that up to 12% of energy that fodder produces during digestion is lost as methane gas emissions, primarily from belching.
 It is a common misconception that the majority of methane emissions from livestock is through flatulent gas.
 Flatulent gas contributes to less than 10% of methane emissions as opposed to belching which contributes up to 95%.
 This is caused by bacteria living within the first stomach, known as the rumen, which serves as a 'fermentation tank' to effectively break down nutrients during digestion.
 Methane production represents an inefficiency of energy conversion that would otherwise contribute to the productive metabolism of livestock, such as milk, muscle or wool production.
-By impeding methane production, Asparagopsis increases the efficiency of ruminant digestion in livestock to improve productivity.

 Productivity improvements are directly related to the quality of feed that is ingested.
 Grain-based feeds such as corn and barley produce up to one third less methane gas in cattle than grass fed cattle.

+By impeding methane production, Asparagopsis increases the efficiency of ruminant digestion in livestock to improve productivity.